vibhav950/zerotunnel/docs/specifications/KAPPA.md

 - **Bob** wants to allow parties like **Alice** to send him encrypted data only if **Alice** knows the password, and must also prove to **Alice** that he knows the password.

 There may be a **Server** involved in relaying data between **Alice** and **Bob** but this is solely to enable application-level features like peer discovery and communication across NATs.
 Such a **Server** has no participation in the handshake.
 The handshake enforces cryptographic techniques that make it extremely difficult for any third party who does not know the password (such as a relay server) to compromise the security of the communication.
-However, if such an interfering third party is able to alter data from the sender in transit and relay it to the recipient, such an effort will cause a handshake failure between **Alice** and **Bob** causing a sort of Denial-Of-Service.
+However, if such an interfering third party is able to alter data from the sender in transit and relay it to the recipient, such an effort will cause a handshake failure between **Alice** and **Bob** causing a Denial-Of-Service.

 ### 2.4 Named key pairs